sheelis/stereotypist/README.md

     - report battery status to main OS

 - MOUSING
-  - trackpad, clit, or some other cursor move feature (just a mouse laser?)
+  - track pad, clit, or some other cursor move feature (just a mouse laser?)
   - joystick for scroll, pan, zoom - *programmable*

 - KEYS